-Color Enhancing-The use of penetrating sealers / impregnators formulated to enhance or enrich the color of certain types of stone.
+Color Enhancing-The use of penetrating sealers / impregnators formulated to enhance or enrich the color of your stone.

-Crack and Chip Repair-Cracks and chips in stone can be filled.
+Crack, Chip, and Break Repair-Cracks and chips in stone can be filled.
+Even serious breaks can often be repaired in the hands of an expert restoration contractor.